ruandersMSFT/Compliance/compliance/regulatory/offering-MARS-E.md

 **What are Microsoft's responsibilities for maintaining compliance with this standard?**

 Microsoft ensures that the Azure platform meets the terms defined within the governing [Online Services Terms](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=31) and applicable service level agreements (SLAs).
-These define our responsibility for implementing and maintaining controls adequate to secure the Azure platform and monitor the system.
+These agreements define our responsibility for implementing and maintaining controls adequate to secure the Azure platform and monitor the system.

 **Can I use Microsoft's compliance in the MARS-E qualification efforts for my organization?**